Otolaryngology – Head and Neck Surgery

 About Otolaryngology – Head and Neck Surgery

-The Master of Science degree in Otolaryngology trains otolaryngologists and physicians for clinical or basic science research in Otolaryngology – Head and Neck Surgery.
+The Master of Science degree offered by the Department of Otolaryngology – Head and Neck Surgery provides inter-disciplinary training for clinical or basic science research in Otolaryngology.
 Master's programs can include research on normal function and disease of head and neck structures: otology, neuro-otology, laryngology, rhinology, oncology, surgery, auditory-vestibular sciences, middle-ear modelling, oto-toxicity, genomics, infection, thyroid disease, or genetics.

 |Master of Science (M.Sc.)
 Otolaryngology (Thesis) (45 credits)|

-The master's program is intended for otolaryngologists or for physicians with a strong interest in otolaryngology research.
-Under exceptional circumstances, others (Ph.D.s, dentists, veterinarians, medical professionals, etc.) may be considered.
+The master's program is intended for those having with a strong interest in otolaryngology research (e.g., Otolaryngologists, physicians, PhDs. dentists, veterinarians, medical professionals, engineering or science undergraduates etc.).
 The program addresses research questions using an interdisciplinary approach, combining methodologies of both the clinical sciences and the basic sciences.
 The master's program is unique in Canada and rare elsewhere.
-Medical professionals graduating from the program can better treat ear-nose-throat diseases; they are better positioned to do, and to evaluate, research in Otolaryngology.
+Graduates of the program can better treat ear-nose-throat diseases; they are better positioned to do, and to evaluate, research in Otolaryngology.
 They typically obtain the most highly sought positions in their fields.

 Otolaryngology Admission Requirements and Application Procedures

 Admission to the M.Sc. program requires acceptance by a research supervisor, and the proposed program must be approved by the Department.